About Us

 Mandate

-The museum will contribute to this communal vision by undertaking professional research and by providing resources which enable the public to undertake their own research.
-The museum also collects, documents, and preserves records and artifacts that promote and conserve our local heritage while fostering strong relationships with community partners.
+Our building will contribute to the vision of recreation, arts, heritage, and culture opportunities by hosting recreational workshops and events; undertaking historical interpretation and professional research; and by providing resources which enable the public to undertake their own research.
+The museum collects, documents, and preserves records and artifacts which promote and conserve our local heritage while fostering strong relationships with community partners.

 Our Team